 Statutory Undertaker Plot Status of voluntary negotiations Network Rail Limited 7 and 8 Licence for Gas Pipelines and Agreement for Standard Conditions dated 7 March 2014.

 Basic Asset Protection Agreement dated 24 August 2020.

+Supplementary Easement to the

+Master Agreement subject to

+negotiation.

-10.5 A number of undertakers are noted in Table 2 of the Order as being other qualifying persons under section 12(2A)(b) of the 1981 Act.
-The Project may cross or be in proximity with those undertakers' apparatus.
+- 10.5 Network Rail Limited has not objected to the Order. - 10.6 A number of undertakers are noted in Table 2 of the Order as being other qualifying persons under section 12(2A)(b) of the 1981 Act.
+The Project may cross or be in proximity with those undertakers' apparatus. - 10.7 None of these undertakers have objected to the Order.